lemauanhphong/ctf_writeups/2022/zer0pts_CTF_2022/[WEB]_Disco_Party/README.md

 Setup a webhook:
 ![Oops](./image/setup_requestrepo.jpg)

-Send a message with the webhook:
+Send a message which contains the webhook URL:
 ![Oops](./image/chat_url.jpg)

 And receive requests: